phchavesmaia/phchavesmaia/README.md

 * Environmental Economics

 ## Packages and Models 📦
 I mostly work using Python and Julia.
-It follows an overview of the packages and models I have either made or reproduced and that may proove useful to others!
+It follows an overview of the packages and models I have either made or reproduced and that may prove useful to others!

 #### Data work
 |Project | Language | Notes| Status |